 While the entire home has that Cali-cool edge, the living room is where this aesthetic really ramps up.
 Wanting the home to “feel very calm,” Conrad stuck to a neutral palette, incorporating midcentury-modern pieces and vintage chairs she found on Chairish.
 “I had them all reupholstered in neutral fabrics, but I found some great shapes,” she said.
 “The house has a lot of open space and natural light.
 I wanted to bring in a variety of white and washed-out colors to keep the overall feeling very light and airy.”

-Since this place is different from their last in both scale and style, most of the couple’s furniture was purchased recently, except for one.
-“One of my favorite pieces is my brass-and-glass coffee table that I’ve dragged through several homes now,” she said.
+Since this place is different from their last in both scale and style, most of the couple’s furniture was purchased new, except for one piece.
+“One of my favorite pieces is the brass-and-glass coffee table that I’ve dragged through several homes now,” she said.
 The designer utilizes this space to display all of her favorite coffee table books and crystals.

 Conrad knows the importance of balance.
 Running a hugely successful online free-trade shop, Little Market, on top of her fashion label for Kohl’s, she recognizes how easy it is to burn the candle at both ends very quickly.
 “I think that I tend to over-commit myself,” she said.
 “It’s something that I’ve learned and I’m getting better about.
 I just take on a lot.
 Then when it comes time to execute it all, I’m exhausted and I haven’t slept, and you know, life’s all about balance.
 You want to make sure you’re leaving time for your personal life and to enjoy the things you do.”